 The Interdisciplinary Center for the Study of Global Change (ICGC), in partnership with the Hubert H. Humphrey School of Public Affairs, offers a Master of Development Practice (MDP) in international development program at the University of Minnesota.
-Our MDP program is part of a global network that prepares graduate students for a career in international development.
-The two-year degree provides rigorous interdisciplinary training, equipping students with the skills they need to address the problems of poverty and sustainable development surrounding livelihood practices in the global south.
+Our MDP program is part of a global network that prepares graduate students for a career in sustainable development.
+The two-year degree provides a rigorous interdisciplinary education, and equips students with the competencies, skills and knowledge needed to work toward poverty alleviation and sustainable development in developing regions of the world.
 Our first cohort of students entered in August 2010.

 The MDP program spans seven academic units across the University of Minnesota to provide interdisciplinary training in policy analysis and management; health and education; natural sciences; social sciences, and research methods.
 The program curriculum extends beyond the classroom to include an international field experience and a capstone workshop in development practice.